|

 E-mail: dougfaber@san.rr.com

-I arrived on board from Subic
+I arrived on board from Subic via several other ships

-via several other ships in 1972.
-As an ICFN I would soon learn that
+in 1972.
+As an ICFN I would soon learn that keeping the captains phone

-keeping the captains phone working was top priority.
-The IC shop was a
+working was top priority.
+The IC shop was a small, smoky, hot little room

-small, smoky, hot little room that was shared with the guys who targeted
+that was shared with the guys who targeted the gun mounts.
+Cruising along

-the gun mounts.
-Cruising along the coast of Viet Nam was an experience I
+the coast of Viet Nam was an experience I will never forget.

 The captain stopped the ship one day and we drifted